 Q13.
 What catering facilities do you provide?

-The Abbot’s Road campus has a Refectory, Coffee Shop and Shop serving a delicious range of quality and nutritious meals, snacks and beverages.
-The college also has its own Restaurant, open to staff and students, serving a wide range of fine dining meals to suit every palate.
+The campus has both a Refectory and Coffee Shop serving a delicious range of quality and nutritious meals, snacks and beverages.
+The College also has its own Restaurant, open to staff and students, serving a wide range of fine dining meals to suit every palate.